codepraycode/demo_credit_wallet_service/README.md

 ## User Wallet Transactions (Extra)

-> This endpoints were not part of requirements, but discerned to be useful.
+> The following endpoints were not part of requirements, but discerned to be useful.

 | Endpoint  | Method | Response Codes | Requirements | Notes |
 |--------- | :----------: | :--------: | :-----------: | :-----------: |